-How to Work from Home as a Virtual Assistant
+How to Become a Virtual Assistant and Earn Up to $100/hr.

 A Virtual Assistant is in my top 20 list of stay at home mom jobs because of its flexibility.

 In this post, Gina Horkey (Six-figure Virtual Assistant) shares with us everything we need to know about becoming a Virtual Assistant even with no previous experience.

 If you don’t want to start out on your own below I have a list of recommended companies hiring Virtual Assistants and their average pay.

 This post contains affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link.

 A virtual assistant is really just anyone that trades task for pay from afar.
 Or in other words, an individual that offers services virtually as a contractor or self-employed individual to clients.